ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 - variables
 - variable attributes

-Use it for fast inspection of a dataset without manually traversing the underlying `netCDF4.Dataset`.
+Use it for fast inspection of a SOFA object without manually traversing the underlying `netCDF4.Dataset`.

 ---